Zachbot168/ExcelAutomateScripts/README.md

 - **Works on All Sheets:** Applies the removal process to all worksheets within the workbook.

 This script is useful for cleaning up Excel files by removing unnecessary rows below critical headers such as "DEPARTURE" and "ARRIVAL", ensuring the data remains relevant and organized.

+### Reformat Date to Custom Format in Excel Sheets - "reformat_date_to_custom_format.py"

+This script uses the `openpyxl` library to reformat dates in the "DATE" column of an Excel file to a custom format (`'%Y-%m-%dT%H:%M:%SZ'`).
+It processes all worksheets within the workbook and handles various date formats.

+#### Features:
+- **Date Reformatting:** Converts date values to the custom format `'%Y-%m-%dT%H:%M:%SZ'`.
+- **Handles Multiple Formats:** Parses and reformats dates from multiple common formats.
+- **Sheet-Wide Application:** Applies the reformatting to all worksheets within the workbook.
+- **Row Deletion:** Identifies and deletes rows with unparsable date values to ensure data integrity.

+This script is useful for standardizing date formats in Excel files to a specific, custom format that is consistent and easily usable in various applications.

 ### Remove Rows with Empty Columns in Excel Sheets - "removeblank.py"